user485584/MajorResearchProject/README.md

 ## Visualisation

-**Purpose**: To create visual representations of the data and analysis results, including UMAP plots, volcano plots, bar plots, and ROC curves.
+**Purpose**: To create visual representations of the data and analysis results, including UMAP plots, box plots, bar plots, and ROC curves.

 **Scripts:**
 - `{CreateUMAPplots.Rmd}`